 Gold Coast Airport is located in a unique position with the Queensland and New South Wales state border cutting straight through its runway.
-The aerodrome primary serves the Gold Coast and Tweed tourism industry with leisure based travel accounting for an estimated 75% of all regular public transport traffic.
+The aerodrome primarily serves the Gold Coast and Tweed tourism industry with leisure based travel accounting for an estimated 75% of all regular public transport traffic.

 Gold Coast Airport is the closest airport to the Gold Coast destination and is Australia’s first dedicated low cost international airport.
 The airport offers a resort style terminal facility with cost-saving operational efficiencies and has a focus on partnering with airlines to grow profitable, long-term business.

 Gold Coast Airport welcomes enquiries from airlines and aviation operators and offers incentives for charter or scheduled carriers in the form of terminal charge incentives, business development support and in-kind and cash marketing support.

 Gold Coast Airport’s runway was extended in March 2007.